MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-concepts.md

 ### Load balancer

-The load balancer is a virtual machine running Linux and HAProxy + KeepAlive to provide load balanced services for the target clusters deployed by the management cluster.
-For each workload cluster, Azure Kubernetes Service on Azure Stack HCI will add at least one load balancer virtual machines (LB VM).
-In addition to this, another load balancer can be created for high availability of the API server on the target cluster.
-Any Kubernetes service of type `LoadBalancer` that is created on the target cluster will end up creating a load balancing rule in the LB VM.
+The load balancer is a virtual machine running Linux and HAProxy + KeepAlive to provide load balanced services for the workload clusters deployed by the management cluster.
+For each workload cluster, Azure Kubernetes Service on Azure Stack HCI will add at least one load balancer virtual machine.
+In addition to this, another load balancer can be created for high availability of the API server on the workload cluster.
+Any Kubernetes service of type `LoadBalancer` that is created on the workload cluster will end up creating a load balancing rule in the VM.

 ### Worker nodes

 To run your applications and supporting services, you need a Kubernetes node.
 An Azure Kubernetes Service target cluster on Azure Stack HCI has one or more worker nodes, which is a virtual machine (VM) that runs the Kubernetes node components, as well as hosting the pods and services that make up the application workload.
 There are a number of core Kubernetes workload components that can be deployed on Azure Kubernetes Service on Azure Stack HCI workload clusters, such as pods, deployments, and sets, along with how to group resources into namespaces.

-- ***pods*** - Kubernetes uses *pods* to run an instance of your application.
+- *pods* - Kubernetes uses *pods* to run an instance of your application.
 A pod represents a single instance of your application.
 Typically, pods have a 1:1 mapping with a container, although there are advanced scenarios where a pod may contain multiple containers.
 These multi-container pods are scheduled together on the same node and allow containers to share related resources.
 For more information, see [Kubernetes pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) and [Kubernetes pod lifecycle](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/).

-- ***Deployments*** - A *deployment* represents one or more identical pods, managed by the Kubernetes Deployment Controller.
+- *Deployments* - A *deployment* represents one or more identical pods, managed by the Kubernetes Deployment Controller.
 A deployment defines the number of *replicas* (pods) to create, and the Kubernetes Scheduler ensures that if pods or nodes encounter problems, additional pods are scheduled on healthy nodes.
 For more information, see [Kubernetes deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 If a given Azure Kubernetes Service on Azure Stack HCI target cluster consists of both Linux and Windows worker nodes, workloads need to be scheduled onto an OS that can support provisioning the workload.
 Kubernetes offers two mechanisms to ensure workloads land on nodes with a target operating system: